ZakMorrison2024/Network_Security_System-NSS-/README.md

 There is a small script at the first run that will install these packages automatically:

 ### Required packages:
--'flask',  # Flask framework
+- 'flask',  # Flask framework
--'flask-login',  # Flask login extension
 - scapy',  # Scapy library for packet manipulation
 - nmap',  # Python Nmap library for network scanning
 - 'requests',  # HTTP library for making requests